Jay Patel, Security Operations Lead at Prospa, shares six tips for protecting your small business from cyber attacks.

 A cloud-based service like Google Drive or Dropbox is ideal for always having a real–time copy of your data.
 Cloud–based computing is often faster, more efficient and more secure than maintaining an on-site server.

-We saw a significant data breach this year that provides an important lesson about the importance of data management.
+Over the years we’ve seen significant data breaches this year that providing an important lessons about the importance of data management.
 Customer data from Optus, the second largest telecommunications company in the country, was accessed by attackers, affecting up to 10 million Australians.

 Personal information such as driver’s licences, Medicare cards and passport numbers were exposed, prompting many to change their details – not something any business large or small wishes to have to notify their customers about.